What’s the difference between a photo workshop/expedition vs. a photo tour?

 Medical evacuation insurance covers your medical evacuation from a remote region of the world to the nearest hospital for medical treatment.
 Some policies will even medically evacuate you to your home hospital.
 This type of insurance is a requirement for some of our more remote workshops and is specifically stated t on the website page, where appropriate.

-For all of these types of insurance, we recommend Ripcord, from Redpoint Resolutions.
+For all of these types of insurance, we recommend Ripcord, from Redpoint Resolutions or Globalrescue https://www.globalrescue.com/

 Can I bring my drone to a workshop?

-Can I bring a friend or spouse along on a workshop?
+Can I bring a friend or spouse along to a workshop?

 Sure!
-Though there are some workshops that are more suitable for the non-photographer than others, if they are interested in nature and coming along, it’s no problem.
-In some of our workshops in Iceland, participation can sometimes be optional eg. waking up early to catch the sunrise.
+Though some workshops are more suitable for the non-photographer than others, if they are interested in nature, spending a longer time on locations while others photograph and come along, it’s no problem.
+In some of our workshops in Iceland, participation can sometimes be optional e.g. waking up early to catch the sunrise, and when we stay for longer than one night at the same hotel.
+But this is a photography workshop and photography comes first.

 What’s included in the workshop/expedition?

-For most workshops, all transportation during the tour, lodging, and meals are included.
+All transportation during the tour, lodging, and meals are included for most workshops.
 All of the information you need for any specific workshop or expedition should be on the individual webpage, and you are always welcome to contact us if you have further questions.
 Also, please refer to our Terms and Conditions.

 How many guests are in your workshops/expeditions?

 It depends on the workshop/expedition.
 A typical workshop is 6-8 guests with a guide.
-The size of each workshop is stated on the individual webpage.
+The size of each workshop is stated on our website under each individual workshop.

 What about lunch?

-We have learned over the years that lunch can either take away valuable photography or rest time.
+Over the years, we have learned that lunch can take away valuable photography or rest time.
 To maximize our time, we often take packed lunches from the hotels in the morning before we set out for the day.
-This could also mean short stops for a sandwich or if there are convenient and quick lunch options available we will, of course, take advantage of them.
-Not to worry, you will be well fed during our workshops and expeditions.
+This could also mean short stops for a sandwich or if there are convenient and quick lunch options available, we will take advantage of them.
+Not to worry, you will be well-fed during our workshops and expeditions.

 What should I bring to the workshop?
 How should I prepare?

-Once you sign up for a workshop, we will send you a packing list and handy information about the location that the workshop takes place in.
+Once you sign up for a workshop, we will send you a packing list and handy information about where the workshop takes place.

 What are the basics I should know about my camera before the workshop?